MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 To optimize code memory, efficiently manage and reduce the memory usage in a codebase.
 Proper memory management improves code performance because it reduces the overhead of memory operations.

-**Debug memory leaks**.
-If you don't address memory leaks, they deplete available memory.
+**Debug memory leaks.** If you don't address memory leaks, they deplete available memory.
 Monitor memory usage, and identify sections of code that are responsible for memory leaks.
 Analyze stack traces to pinpoint the source of the memory leak.

-**Reduce memory allocations**.
-Minimize memory allocations to reduce the overall memory footprint of the code.
+**Reduce memory allocations.** Minimize memory allocations to reduce the overall memory footprint of the code.
 Your workload can utilize the available memory efficiently.
 There's less need for the garbage collector to reclaim unused memory, and it reduces the frequency and duration of garbage collection cycles.
 Memory allocations can be costly, especially if you perform them frequently.
 Minimize memory allocations, so the code can run quickly and efficiently.

 Caches store frequently accessed data close to the processor, which improves performance.
 When you minimize memory allocations, there's less contention for cache space, so you can effectively utilize the cache.
 A high number of memory allocations can degrade application performance and generate errors.
 Other ways to minimize memory allocations include: